 - Originals of your sponsor's most recent salaries or tax forms; if you are producing fixed deposit certificates, you must provide evidence that your sponsor has had this money in deposits for a reasonable amount of time.

-- One set of all financial documents (Bank Verification).
+- One set of all financial documents (Bank verification documents must have signature and stamp of bank manager).

 - Any evidence to demonstrate strong ties to your country or any other residence outside of the US.